Rabies information for travellers

 • seek medical attention as soon as possible to care for the wound and to assess whether you are at risk of infection and require preventive treatment.

-If you are at risk of infection, you may require treatment consisting of a combination of rabies immunoglobulin and rabies vaccine.
-If you have not been vaccinated previously, you will require an injection of rabies immunoglobulin as soon as possible and a series of either four or five rabies vaccine injections over one month.
-If you have been vaccinated before with a full course of vaccination, you will require two further doses of vaccine.
+If you are at risk of infection, you may require treatment consisting of a combination of rabies immunoglobulin (RIG) and rabies vaccine.
+If you have not been vaccinated before, you must get a RIG injection as soon as possible, followed by a series of either four or five rabies vaccine injections over one month.
+If you previously completed a full course of vaccination, you will need two additional doses of vaccine.

 If exposure occurs while abroad, wherever possible you should seek treatment as soon as possible in that country.
-Rabies immunoglobulin may be difficult to obtain in some countries but vaccine is usually available.
+RIG may be difficult to obtain in some countries but vaccine is usually available.

 If you do receive treatment while abroad, you should ask for a post-exposure prophylaxis (PEP) certificate, and obtain the following details (preferably in English), including the:

-• contact details for the clinic attended (telephone and email address)
+• contact details for the clinic attended (phone and email address)

-• batch and source of immunoglobulin (RIG) used (note: equine RIG rather than human RIG may be used in some countries)
+• batch and source of RIG used (note: equine RIG rather than human RIG may be used in some countries)

 • volume of RIG administered